Joaquín Amaro: Target of Rumors

 Amaro's military reforms cut the Mexican military budget from one-third to one-quarter of the total Mexican government budget, and they resulted in the dismissal of numerous junior officers.
 The reforms, his involvement in suppressing leftists and the now-confirmed suspicion of his role in Pancho Villa's assassination, made Amaro very unpopular in some circles and a target of vicious, false rumors.
 One example is the tale that Amaro sent Captain Emilio Carranza a telegram ordering Carranza on July 13, 1928 to begin immediately a non-stop flight from New York City to Mexico City, which ended with the captain's fatal crash in the New Jersey Pine Barrens.
 However, contemporary news reports in the Evening Courier, Camden, NJ and New York Times show the story of the "fateful telegram" to be a fabrication.

 Another example is the story that Amaro shot and killed a groom whom disobeyed his order to walk his polo pony and instead rode it to the stables, which the U.S. Ambassador to Mexico and his military attache passed to the Department of State.
 However, there is good reason to believe that Ambassabor James R. Sheffield loathed the Mexican Revolutionary leaders and would have passed on any rumor to discredit them regardless of its veracity.
 He used racial stereotypes to describe them, calling Calles "an Armenian and Indian" and "Amaro, Secretary of War, a pure blooded Indian and very cruel."

 Later career

 Amaro sought to create a Superior War College along the lines of France's École Supérieure de Guerre to train an elite group of officers.
 To this end he sent a number of generals to study the militaries and military academies of European and South American states.
 Amaro led the Heroic Military Academy from 1931 until 1935, and directed military education for the Secretariat of War from 1931 to 1936.
+He retired from active service on 16 August 1939.

-During World War II, he was responsible for defending the region of the Isthmus of Tehuantepec from Axis aggressions.
+On October 1942, during World War II, Amaro was reintegrated into the army, where he was responsible for defending the region of the Isthmus of Tehuantepec from Axis aggressions.